6296 Donnelly Plaza

 Health professionals’ viewpoint on standing desks for back pain provides valuable insights into the potential benefits and considerations associated with using these desks as a solution.

 Their opinions and recommendations carry weight due to their expertise in the field.
+According to CDC’s study using a standing desk reduces upper back and neck pain by 54%.

 As healthcare professionals specializing in musculoskeletal health, chiropractors offer valuable insights into using these desks for upper back pain and neck pain.